walshbr/introduction-to-text-analysis/classifiers/supervised-classifiers.md

 }
 ```

 Don't worry too much about the brackets, equals sign, etc. These are just a common way of organizing the information so that the computer can read them.
-Here, we're just saying that to belong the feature set, the fruit has to have spikes, be large and yellow-ish.
-This allows us to make a reasonable guess as to whether or not any one piece of fruit we pulled out of the bag was a durian.
+Here, we're just saying that this feature set defines what a durian looks like: the fruit has to have spikes, be large, and yellow-ish.
+This allows us to make a reasonable guess as to whether or not any one piece of fruit we pull out of the bag was a durian.
 Notice how you can only work in binaries: the fruit is either a durian or not.
 Your not-durian pile had star fruit and dragon fruit in it, since you weren't really able to distinguish between the two in this thought experiment.
 We could only answer something like the following if we looked at star fruit:

 ```
 fruit.is_durian?